 It’s great for skin, respiratory system and brain function.
 Use dry and sparingly on your dog's food or bake into their homemade treats.

-Turmeric is well known in curry dishes because of its peppery and bitter flavor, with an orange and ginger color.
+It's well known that tumeric in curry dishes because of its peppery and bitter flavor, with an orange and ginger color.

 Touted as an anti-inflammatory, they find it to be safe for dogs and cats.
-Veterinarians will often recommends adding up to 1/4 a teaspoon a day to a dog’s food.
+Veterinarians will often recommend adding up to ¼ a teaspoon a day to a dog's food.

 Turmeric works fantastic in arthritic dogs by using it as a powder or crushing it on their food.